Adolfo Canepa

-Adolfo John Canepa, CMG, OBE, GMH (born 17 December 1940) is a Gibraltarian politician.
+Adolfo John Canepa (born 17 December 1940) is a Gibraltarian politician.
 He has dedicated most of his life to politics and the development of Gibraltar, having served both as Leader of the Opposition and as Chief Minister of Gibraltar from 8 December 1987 to 25 March 1988.
 During this period he was also the leader of the Association for the Advancement of Civil Rights (AACR).
 He is a former Speaker of the Gibraltar Parliament.

 Teaching career

 Adolfo Canepa was born in London during a period of World War II when most of Gibraltar's civilian population had been evacuated.
 Prior to his involvement in local politics, Canepa was already well known as part of a team of teachers at the Gibraltar Grammar School who helped the Christian Brothers to mould an entire generation of Gibraltarians.
 He later left teaching, at considerable sacrifice for his wife Julie and young family at the time, to pursue a career in politics.